Neeraj Vora: Early life and career

 Vora was born in Bhuj, Gujarat in a Gujarati family in 1963.
 But he grew up in Santacruz, a suburb of Mumbai, Maharashtra.
 His father, Pandit Vinayak Rai Nanalal Vora was a classical musician and a proponent of Tar-Shehnai.
 His father popularised Tar-Shehnai as the solo instrument for classical music.

 Acting

 During his college days, he started working professionally as an actor and he received intercollegiate awards for drama.
 In 1984, he worked for the film Holi, by Ketan Mehta and later did a television show Choti Badi Baatien, Circus.

 He later worked as an actor in Rangeela too, as the film director wanted to bring down the sets and the actor was absent.
 Neeraj Vora, who had written the script, played the role to finish shooting.
-After seeing that scene, Anil Kapoor and Priyadarshan called him for Virasat, followed by Aamir for Mann and several other projects.
+After seeing that scene, Anil Kapoor and Priyadarshan called him for Virasat, followed by Aamir for Mann and several other projects.One of the iconic ones are The role of Sr.Inspector in Hello Brother.